-Lets you control the physical layout of the data fields of a class or structure.
+Lets you control the physical layout of the data fields of a class or structure in memory.

 Assembly: mscorlib (in mscorlib.dll)